MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli/the_basics/optimizing_an_objective_function.md

 2. `poli_baselines` allows you to define black box optimization algorithms that operate well with `poli`'s registered problems.
 3. `poli_baselines` also comes with several solvers, including `RandomMutations`.

-The next chapter discusses a more advanced set-up: registering a black-box objective function with Java dependencies, as well as `torch`, and loading up certain autoencoders.
+The next chapter dives deeper into how `poli` works, including the registration process, and how/why certain objective functions are available from the start.